Tom Felton: 2001–2011: Harry Potter series and recognition

 In 1999, auditions were held for Harry Potter and the Philosopher's Stone, the film adaptation of J. K. Rowling's novel Harry Potter and the Philosopher's Stone.
 Felton had not read the books at the time of the auditions, and originally read of the roles of Harry Potter and Ron Weasley before ultimately being cast as Draco Malfoy.
-Harry Potter and the Philosopher's Stone was released in 2001 to critical and commercial success.
+(Note: Attributed to multiple references:) Harry Potter and the Philosopher's Stone was released in 2001 to critical and commercial success.
 The film was praised for its casting, including Felton's; one critic called his performance "the personification of upper-class insolence."
+Following the film's release, Felton admitted in his memoirs that some people had difficulty making a distinction between him and his character.
+Initially, Felton was hurt by a fan's comment after the premiere at Odeon Leicester Square, however Nigel Anstey encouraged him to see it as a compliment for his performance by making the character disliked.

 He reprised his role the following year in Harry Potter and the Chamber of Secrets (2002), which saw Felton winning a Disney Channel's Kids Award.
 Felton started his Official Tom Felton Fan Club in 2004 and took part in autograph signing events.
 His fan club was reported to have attracted so many fans that Felton had to put a temporary stop to people signing up.
 When a fan asked Felton what kids should do if someone like his character is bullying them, he said: "Tell someone.
 You do not want to keep it to yourself."